 Additionally, my mother was a strong role model.
 She worked for 40 years as a nurse.
 Her tireless work at the Whitehall Nursing Home opened my eyes to the field of medicine and what I could do to help others.

-There will be an open house at 1 p.m.
-Sunday, July 20th at the Heller Nature Center (2821 Ridge Road in Highland Park).
+The open house was held on Sunday, July 20, 2014 at the Heller Nature Center (2821 Ridge Road in Highland Park).